 Choosing A Postgraduate University

-When deciding which university to attend, there are a few general things you may want to consider before researching more specific factors.
-These might include:
+When deciding which university to attend for your postgraduate course, there are many factors you may want to consider.
+These include:

 Unlike undergraduate courses, there are no league tables that allow you to compare postgraduate courses.